This post was last updated on September 3, 2022 by Preethi Sukumaran

 At Krya, we spend a lot of time educating our customers on the many many benefits of the Dinacharya practices like Abhyanga, Shiro Abhyanga, Pada Abhyanga, etc. Each of these Dinacharya practices are self care tools to give us better health.
 Each of these practices work at very subtle levels and influence the body in various ways.

 Even if the practice is physically done at one spot, it has the capability of influencing other points in the body or related organ systems.
 So also with Shiro Abhyanga we saw innumerable benefits like eye care, clarification of sense organs, calming down of anxiety and stress, promoting deeper and better sleep along with scalp and hair benefits.

 We hope this post inspires you to adopt a regular Shiro Abhyanga .
-If you would like to use one of Krya’s hair oils for your Shiro Abhyanga and are not sure which one to choose, please write to us or call us on (0)75500-89090.
+If you would like to use one of Krya’s hair oils for your Shiro Abhyanga and are not sure which one to choose, please write to us or DM us on WhatsApp.